-Following our separation from Pfizer, Pfizer licenses to us the right to use certain intellectual property rights in the animal health field.
+As a result of our separation from Pfizer, where necessary Pfizer has licensed to us the right to use certain intellectual property rights in the animal health field.
 We license to Pfizer the right to use certain of our trademarks and substantially all of our other intellectual property rights in the human health field and all other fields outside of animal health.
 In addition, Pfizer granted us a perpetual license to use certain of Pfizer's product name trademarks.

 We seek to file and maintain trademarks around the world based on commercial activities in most regions where we have, or desire to have, a business presence for a particular product or service.
-We currently maintain more than 7,900 trademark applications and registrations in our market countries, identifying products and services dedicated to the care of livestock and companion animals.
+We currently maintain more than 10,000 trademark applications and registrations in major regions, identifying goods and services dedicated to the care of livestock and companion animals.